Frequently asked questions (FAQs) about naloxone

 Q: Where can my organization get naloxone?

-State and municipal public agencies (such as police and fire departments and public schools) may purchase naloxone to administer in the event of an overdose from the State Office of Pharmacy at the public interest price.
-Depending on federal and state appropriations, additional discounts may be offered to customers.
+State and municipal public agencies (such as police and fire departments and public schools) may purchase naloxone from the State Office of Pharmacy at the public interest price through the statewide medical supply contract.
+Depending on federal and state appropriations, additional discounts may be offered to some customer types.

-Some organizations may be eligible to get naloxone through the DPH Community Naloxone Program.
-Organizations that qualify for CNP can order naloxone at a partial or full subsidy directly from the DPH depending on preference.
+Some organizations may be eligible to get naloxone through the DPH Community Naloxone Program (CNP).
 Find out more about the CNP here.

 Where to get overdose education and naloxone training